grantferowich/Gymnasium/outco/bitManipulation/bitManipulationByHand.md

     The general formula for writing -X is 1+(2^N -1 -X).
     E.g. -4 is 1+(2^3 - 4) == 1100.
     There are 4 bits, so N is 4, and 2^N-1 is 2^3.

+    The following list of numbers is the written representation of negative numbers as four-bit, signed integers.

 Num  | Bin
 1. 0   0000